angeris/defi-short-course/index.md

 will likely have fewer prerequisites.

 ## Schedule and syllabus
 Lectures are every Tuesday and Thursday from 3:00-4:00 PM, starting on June 14, 2022, at Packard 202.
+Most lectures will be taught by [Guillermo Angeris](https://angeris.github.io), but at least one will have a guest lecturer.

 The lectures below are subject to change, but should be reasonably stable.
 - Tue (6/14): Basic overview of blockchains and interacting with them
-- Thu (6/16): Simple applications (voting, basic games) and some analyses
+- Thu (6/16): Simple applications (NFTs, voting, basic games) and some analyses
 - Tue (6/21): More complicated applications (stablecoins, auctions)
 - Thu (6/23): Basic properties of constant function marker makers
 - Tue (6/28): "Sophisticated" results in constant function market makers
 - Thu (6/30): Miner extractable value and atomicity
-- Tue (7/5): Staking and staking derivatives
+- Tue (7/5): Staking and staking derivatives (guest lecture by [Tarun Chitra](https://twitter.com/tarunchitra/))
 - Thu (7/7): Special topics in decentralized finance

 ## Problem sets